-Learn the latest research in scheduling and classroom instruction, going back to basics to create a healthy schedule that reduces conflict and enhances the quality of your graduates.
+Examine the latest research in scheduling and classroom instruction to guarantee a strong, healthy schedule that reduces conflict and enhances your students' quality of life.
 Refocus your school’s scheduling strategy on what’s best for your students to maximize their experiences with your school.

 Scheduling next year’s classes and calendar doesn’t have to be a caffeine-fueled, angst-driven exercise in futility.
 This workshop takes you back to basics and refocuses your scheduling strategy on what’s best for your students, rather than what may be most convenient for adults.

-Examine the latest research in scheduling and classroom instruction to guarantee a strong, healthy schedule that not only reduces conflict, but also strives to enhance the quality of your graduates.
+Examine the latest research in scheduling and classroom instruction to guarantee a strong, healthy schedule that reduces conflict and enhances your students' quality of life.
 Return to your school with incredible quantities of up-to-date research and modern scheduling strategies, and an action plan that walks you through improving your school’s schedule design and process.

 - Offer your students exactly the classes they want and need, with the resources your teachers require to deliver your school’s mission-based programs.

 - Reduce the frenetic pace of the day through strategic scheduling practices that address student wellness.

 - Develop class sections and blocks that allow your school to deliver a modern curriculum that facilitates inquiry- and project-based classwork and interdisciplinary courses.

 - Carve out time for meaningful teacher collaboration, student advisory, breaks, lunch, and cocurriculars.